millisom/GluGuide/SAD.md

 ### 5.1 Overview
-The following image shows a UML diagram of our project whose elements are categorized by model, view and controller.
+The our project our elements are categorized by model, view and controller.
 Data Flow:
 1. User Interaction (view)
     A user interaction will trigger a function to handle the form submission.